1950–51 Washington Capitols season: BAA/NBA Draft

-Earl Lloyd would be the first African American player drafted to officially play in the NBA due to the Capitols making their regular season debut first over the Boston Celtics with Chuck Cooper and the New York Knicks with Nathaniel Clifton.
+Earl Lloyd would be the first African American player drafted to officially play in the NBA due to the Capitols making their regular season debut first over the Boston Celtics with Chuck Cooper and the New York Knickerbockers with Nathaniel Clifton.
 Lloyd's breaking of the racial barrier in the NBA would happen years after Jackie Robinson would do it for Major League Baseball and the all-black Dayton Rens had played in the NBA's precursor in the National Basketball League after replacing the Detroit Vagabond Kings during the NBL's final season of existence.
 However, this draft would also be the final draft that the Capitols would ever participate in, as well as become the only draft they'd ever take part in under the official NBA draft name, as they would have the magnanimous misnomer of being the first NBA team to fold operations during a season of play, with such a dubious feat not occurring again in the NBA until four seasons later in the 1954-55 NBA season.